Skip to Content

 Cenote Dos Ojos Snorkeling

-✓ Possible – you can either bring your own gear or rent it at the entrance of Dos Ojos Cenote when you pay for your ticket.
+✓ Possible – you can either bring your own gear or rent it at the entrance of Dos Ojos Cenote Tulum when you pay for your ticket.

 Dos Ojos Cenote Diving